RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng42b5p/

-The nonfictoin they are opressing.
-The complex difficulity of science and diversity in favor of fiction books like The Bible ficction media or Fox News fiction media.
+The nonfiction they are oppressing.
+The complex difficulty of science and diversity in favor of fiction books like The Bible fiction media or Fox News fiction media.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng454oj/